maxgio92/notes/content/notes/vxlan-static-tunnels.md

 ## How Static VXLAN Works

-To enable static VXLAN on a Juniper Networks device that functions as a VTEP, you must configure:
+To enable static VXLAN on a device that functions as a VTEP, you must configure:

 - A list that includes one or more remote VTEPs with which the local VTEP can form a VXLAN tunnel.
 - Ingress node replication.